What is a sex crime?

 Is marital rape a legitimate criminal charge in Florida?

 Any act of forced intercourse is considered a crime — and marriage does not lessen the charges.
 Whereas common law used to consider marital rape a contradiction in terms, that is not the case today.
 If your spouse forced sex on you, you may ask law enforcement and prosecutors to press charges.
-If your spouse has accused you of rape, you need a defense lawyer.
+If your spouse has accused you of rape, you need an Orlando criminal defense lawyer.

 What is a "complaining witness" in a sex crime case?